carpentries/lesson-development-training/episodes/explanation.md

 ## Writing Explanatory Text

-Explanatory text helps connect your examples and exercises together into a cohesive lesson.
+Explanatory text (including examples) help connect your exercises together into a cohesive lesson.
-If your examples and exercises are train stations and scenic views, the explanatory text is the train tracks that connect them.
+If your exercises are train stations and scenic views, the explanatory text is the train tracks that connect them.
 Often times the examples and exercises may seem like a good draft for you to teach.
 However, the explanatory text makes it possible for other instructors and self-directed learners